maxzhang666/Stars/README.md

 *   [XiaoMi/ha\_xiaomi\_home](https://github.com/XiaoMi/ha_xiaomi_home) - Xiaomi Home Integration for Home Assistant

-*   [TeamWiseFlow/wiseflow](https://github.com/TeamWiseFlow/wiseflow) - Wiseflow is an agile information mining tool that extracts concise messages from various sources such as websites, WeChat official accounts, social platforms, etc. It automatically categorizes and uploads them to the database.
+*   [TeamWiseFlow/wiseflow](https://github.com/TeamWiseFlow/wiseflow) - Use LLMs to dig out what you care about from massive amounts of information and a variety of sources daily.

 *   [ultralytics/ultralytics](https://github.com/ultralytics/ultralytics) - Ultralytics YOLO11 🚀